 Biography of Paula Rhyne, Legislative Aide

 After graduating from the Evans School of Public Affairs from the University of Washington, Paula worked for then King County Councilmember Bob Ferguson as a Legislative Intern.
 When Bob was elected as Attorney General, she carried forward on staff with Councilmember Rod Dembowski as the Director of Constituent Relations, and staffed the Councilmember on matters pertaining to housing, homelessness, veteran’s affairs, food security, and human services.
-Most recently, Paula served as the President of the Board of Directors for the University District Food Bank where she governed a board of 15 members and oversaw a budget of $1 million dollars.
+Currently, Paula also serves in a part-time capacity as an Everett City Councilmember and has previous experience as the President of the Board of Directors for the University District Food Bank where she governed a board of 15 members and oversaw a budget of $1 million dollars.
 Paula grew up in Snohomish County where her parents also owned a small business.
-She now lives in Everett with her family in a 119-year-old house.
+She now lives in Everett with her family in a 122-year-old house.